 The wind bloweth where it listeth, and thou hearest the sound thereof, but can not tell whence it cometh, and whither it goeth: so is everyone that is born of the Spirit.”

 In other words, Nicodemus, you must be born of the Holy Spirit from above to enter into the kingdom of God.

 It is not natural birth, even for a Jew (though they had the oracles of God, they refused to honor and obey God).

-And, Nicodemus, like the wind which blows; it is shown by the effects of it (you can not see the wind: but you can see the leaves blowing around).
+And, Nicodemus, like the wind which blows;…..it is shown by it’s effects within you…….you can not see the wind: but you can see the leaves and things blowing around.